Joint Authority Fisheries

 29.1 Western Australian Temperate Demersal Gillnet and Demersal Longline Fisheries

-Currently, two shark fisheries operate off the south and west coasts of Western Australia: the Western Australian JAF (Joint Authority Southern Demersal Gillnet and Demersal Longline Fishery) and the state-managed West Coast Demersal Gillnet and Demersal Longline (Interim) Managed Fishery (WCDF).
+Currently, two shark fisheries operate off the south and west coasts of Western Australia: the Western Australian JAF and the state-managed West Coast Demersal Gillnet and Demersal Longline (Interim) Managed Fishery (WCDF).
 Collectively, these fisheries are managed as the Temperate Demersal Gillnet and Demersal Longline Fisheries.
-The Western Australian JAF extends south-east from south of Cape Bouvard (just north of Bunbury on the southern west coast) to the Western Australia – South Australia border (Figure 29.1); it had 21 active vessels in 2015 (Marton et al. 2016a).
-The WCDF, which is managed under a complementary management plan, extends north from Cape Bouvard and catches many of the same species; it had 5 active vessels in 2015 (Marton et al. 2016a).
-The status of species taken in these two fisheries is determined by the Western Australian Department of Fisheries, using catch-and-effort information from both fisheries.
-Statistics provided here are from either Marton et al. (2016a) or Braccini and O'Malley (2017).
+The Western Australian JAF extends south-east from south of Cape Bouvard (just north of Bunbury on the southern west coast) to the Western Australia – South Australia border (Figure 29.1); it had 17 active vessels in 2016–17 (Woodhams et al. 2018).
+The WCDF, which is managed under a complementary management plan, extends north from Cape Bouvard and catches many of the same species; it had five active vessels in 2016–17 (Woodhams et al. 2018).
+The status of species taken in these two fisheries is determined by the Western Australian Department of Primary Industries and Regional Development, using catch-and-effort information from both fisheries.
+Statistics provided here are from either Woodhams et al. (2018) or Braccini and Blay (2019).

 The principal species targeted in the Western Australian JAF are gummy shark (Mustelus antarcticus), dusky shark (Carcharhinus obscurus), whiskery shark (Furgaleus macki) and sandbar shark (C. plumbeus).
 Another 25 species of shark and scalefish are also caught regularly, the most common being hammerhead sharks (Sphyrnidae), spinner shark (C. brevipinna) and wobbegong sharks (Orectolobidae) (McAuley et al. 2015).
 School shark (Galeorhinus galeus) was historically targeted in the south-eastern region of the fishery but is currently only taken incidentally as a minor byproduct species.
 Principal target species in the WCDF are dusky shark, sandbar shark and whiskery shark.